 When you get an order request through the app and accept it, you’ll head to the store and grab everything on your list.
 Then, deliver it to the correct address and repeat the process again.

 Instacart also occasionally employs In-store Shoppers, but this is a part-time W-2 position where you’d work mainly in a store and won’t deliver orders.

 If you want to work as a contractor and have the flexibility of setting your own schedule, you’ll have to sign up as a Full-Service Instacart Shopper, which is the same as an Instacart driver.

-A full-service Instacart shopper is someone who gets paid to shop for groceries and delivers them with Instacart.
-You’ll be an independent contractor and can set your own schedule by selecting hours a week in advance.
-You must be 18 or older to apply.
-Some other requirements include:
+A full-service Instacart shopper is an independent contractor who gets paid to shop for groceries and delivers them with Instacart.

-- Be able to lift between 30-40 lbs with or without an accommodation
+- Able to lift up to 50 lbs with or without accommodation

 How to Accept Instacart Jobs and Get Paid

 Accepting Instacart jobs is simple – log in to your app, and wait for an Instacart request to pop up!
 The order preview will show you things like: